alxdavids/draft-privacy-pass/draft-privacy-pass.md

 # Generalized protocol overview {#overview}

 In this document, we will be assuming that a client (C) is attempting to authenticate itself in a lightweight manner to a server (S).
-The authentication mechanism should not reveal to the server anything about the client; in addition, the client should not be able to forge valid credentials in situations where it does not possess any.
+The authorization mechanism should not reveal to the server anything about the client; in addition, the client should not be able to forge valid credentials in situations where it does not possess any.